mistakia/nano-community/docs/getting-started-devs/getting-started.md

 ### Block-lattice

-The source of Nano's advantages comes from the structure of its ledger, a block-lattice.
-Every account has a blockchain (account-chain), where a "block" is a single operation that contains the entire state for that account (balance & representative).
+Nano's unique ledger structure, known as block-lattice, underpins its functionality.
+Each account has its own blockchain (account-chain), where each block is a single operation that contains the entire state for that account (balance & representative).
 Thus, the latest block for each account (called a frontier) is all you need to know the current state for a given account.
+Blocks belong to an account, thus only the private key holder can produce a valid block for that account.

 ### Account